triSYCL/path_tracer/README.md

  - the [stb](https://github.com/nothings/stb) image manipulation library;

-On Linux, there's a good chance it can be installed with your package manager :
+On Linux, there is a good chance it can be installed with your package manager :

 On Ubuntu/Debian :